Molokan History

 Boyle Heights Project Open

-2002 Sept 8 (Updated: Nov 9, 2007) — Photos of 65 named Molokans are on display in Los Angeles at the Japanese American National Museum.
+2002 Sept 8 (Updated: Nov 9, 2007) — Photos of 65 named Dukh-i-zhizniki are on display in Los Angeles at the Japanese American National Museum.
 I identified another 10 without names.
-See 45 Molokan-Jumper display items — photos, texts, videos, and singing on CD.
-I first reported on this Project in 2000, during planning, and a year late, it is now open for 6 months, until the end of February.
+See 45 display items — photos, texts, videos, and singing on CD.
+I first reported on this Project in 2000, during planning, and a year later.
+I was open for 6 months.
 Do you recognize these COs and their sailor buddies in front of the UMCA in 1943?
 There are over 1000 photos in the exhibit, so I cross-indexed every name alphabetically with location to help you find friends and relatives.

 Glendale: Century of Diversity